joedefen/grub-pal/README.md

 * Advanced features (serial console, recovery mode, etc.)

 Automatic System Detection On first run, grub-wiz attempts to discover which parameters your system supports by parsing GRUB documentation:
-* ✅ If info grub is available: Parameters not supported on your system are automatically hard-hidden
+* ✅ If info grub is available: Parameters not supported on your system are automatically suppressed.
 * ⚠️ If GRUB docs aren't installed: All 26 parameters remain visible (you can manually hide unused ones) To improve detection accuracy, install GRUB documentation:
 ```